ScotGovAnalysis/poverty-publications/README.md

 ### Backup

-Backups are now done in git in the restricted 'Poverty/Prerelease' datashare folder.
+Backups are now done in git, with a remote repository in the restricted 'Poverty/Prerelease' datashare folder.

 # List of files in website folder